-- Combination therapy with the 5-α reductase inhibitor finasteride and Cialis was associated with modest improvements in urinary symptoms and significantly improved patient, but not clinician, global impression of improvement when compared with finasteride monotherapy (Casabe et al 2014).
-Guidance has been added to the Cialis prescribing information regarding dosing for this combination. - Currently, Avodart, Cardura, Minipress, Flomax, Hytrin, Jalyn, Proscar, and Uroxatral are available generically.
+- Combination therapy with the 5-α-reductase inhibitor finasteride and tadalafil was associated with modest improvements in urinary symptoms and significantly improved patient, but not clinician, global impression of improvement when compared with finasteride monotherapy (Casabe et al 2014, Pattanaik et al 2018).
+Guidance has been added to the tadalafil prescribing information regarding dosing for this combination. - Combination of a PDE5 inhibitor and an α1-adrenergic blocking agent may have a small benefit on symptom score compared to monotherapy with an α1-adrenergic blocking agent (Gacci et al 2012, Kallidonis et al 2019, Pattanaik et al 2018, Zhang 2019). - Currently, Avodart, Cardura, Cialis, Minipress, Flomax, Hytrin, Jalyn, Proscar, Rapaflo, and Uroxatral are available generically.
 The brand product for Hytrin is no longer on the market; the product is only available generically.